 Personally, I would avoid visiting Tuscany in July and August.
 It can be extremely warm but worst of all it will be very busy.
 Visiting the most popular towns in Tuscany like lovely but car free Siena can be quite stressful particularly if you are driving.

 It is possible to visit Tuscany between November and March.
-Temperatures don’t drop too much below 11 degrees celcius during the day.
+Temperatures don’t drop too much below 11 degrees celsius during the day.
 Christmas in Tuscany is quite a popular event and prices can escalate during this time.

-Final Thoughts on Tuscany Boutique Hotels
+Final Thoughts on Boutique Hotels Tuscany

 Boutique hotels in Tuscany are the total package for your Italian vacation.
 Don’t just settle for any hotel, stay in an accommodation that reflects all the wonder of this gorgeous region.
 Enjoy the highest level of comfort and convenience while immersing yourself in the local history and culture.

 This hand-picked list includes price ranges to suit all budgets.
 Whether you feel like splashing out on a 5-star hotel with all the bells and whistles, or prefer something a little more low key, you’ll easily find what you’re looking for.

 Who Paid for What in this Best Boutique Hotels in Tuscany Post?